MaisaBasher/MaisaBasher/README.md

 - 👋 Hi, I’m @MaisaBasher.
 I am junior CS major student at Georgia Institute of Technology.
-My concentrations are Intelligence and Media.
+My concentrations are People and Media.